CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-This is where Containerd steps in, we first need to request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
-Then we request the Containerd to start running the process inside of the container.
-All other supervision of the container is handled by Containerd.
+This is where Containerd steps in, first we request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
+Then, start running a process inside of the container.
+All subsequent supervision is handled by Containerd.

 # Containerd

 [Containerd](https://containerd.io/) has confusing terminology around it.
 It's described as a runtime, but doesn't implement the OCI runtime spec, therefore it's not a runtime in the same way that _runc_ is a runtime.
 Containerd is a daemon which oversees the life cycle of containers, using OCI compliant runtimes in order to manage them.
 I prefer the description given by [Michael Crosby](https://www.youtube.com/watch?v=VWuHWfEB6ro), think of Containerd as a container supervisor.

-TODO:

-- GRPC API

-- Takes OCI spec and file system location to create a container?
+TODO EDIT THIS:

+Effectively, all Containerd needs to create a container is a specification and the directory path to the container's root file system.

+Clients talk to Containerd using the GRPC protocol.
+Internally, Containerd is split into services which communicate to each other using GRPC aswell.

 #### Create

 {% highlight go %}
-func (c *client) Create(ctx context.Context, id string, ociSpec *specs.Spec, runtimeOptions interface{}) error {
-    ...
-    c.client.NewContainer(ctx, id,
-        containerd.WithSpec(ociSpec),
-        containerd.WithRuntime(runtimeName, runtimeOptions),
-        WithBundle(bdir, ociSpec),
-    )
-    ...
-}
-{% endhighlight %}

-dockerd has a containerd client which it uses to request the [creation](https://github.com/moby/moby/blob/master/libcontainerd/remote/client.go#L127) of a container.
-This client then uses GRPC to contact the containerd daemon.
-In order for Containerd to create a container it needs to know the OCI specification for that container, which OCI runtime to run the container with, and a the containers [bundle](https://github.com/opencontainers/runtime-spec/blob/master/bundle.md), which encodes where the root file system is.

-{% highlight go %}
 func (l *local) Create(ctx context.Context, req *api.CreateContainerRequest, _ ...grpc.CallOption) (*api.CreateContainerResponse, error) {
     l.withStoreUpdate(ctx, func(ctx context.Context, store containers.Store) error {
-        container := containerFromProto(&req.Container)
+        // Update container data store with new container record container := containerFromProto(&req.Container)
         created := store.Create(ctx, container)
         resp.Container = containerToProto(&created)
         return nil